End of a bromance: Why the Musk-Trump partnership blew up

 Heading into Thursday, the signs of profound policy differences were hardly hidden.
 Mr. Musk, the billionaire entrepreneur who had helped fuel President Trump’s political comeback with funds and public appearances, has made clear he does not like tariffs, which boost the cost of manufacturing his Tesla electric vehicles.

-Mr. Musk has also long expressed concerns about the massive federal debt – and was unhappy with the deficit spending embedded in the president’s signature “big, beautiful bill.”
+Mr. Musk has also long expressed concerns about the massive federal debt – and was unhappy with the deficit spending embedded in the president’s signature “Big Beautiful Bill.”
 The nonpartisan Congressional Budget Office estimates the legislation, now in the Senate after barely passing the House, would add $2.4 trillion over 10 years to the existing $36 trillion federal debt.

 By Tuesday, four days after the Oval Office lovefest, Mr. Musk had had enough.

-“I’m sorry, I just can’t stand it anymore,” he wrote on X, the social media platform he owns.
+“I’m sorry, but I just can’t stand it anymore,” he wrote on X, the social media platform he owns.
 “This massive, outrageous, pork-filled Congressional spending bill is a disgusting abomination.”

 He threatened to take down members of Congress who vote for the bill by funding their opponents in next year’s midterm elections.